-This type of noise is different in nature from most railroad noise since it is intentionally created to convey information to the hearer.
-Railroad horns, whistles, bells, etc. are regulated at the Federal and State levels as safety devices rather than as noise sources.
-Federal safety regulations are confined to the inspection of such devices on locomotives, so as to ensure that, if present, they are suitably located and in good working order (Safety Appliance Act, 45 USCA; 49 Code of Federal Regulation, 121, 234, 236, 428, 429).
+These noises are different in nature from most other types of railroad noise since they are created intentionally to convey information to the hearer instead of as an unwanted by-product of some other activity.
+Railroad horns, whistles, bells, etc., are regulated at the Federal and State levels as safety devices rather than as noise sources.
+Federal safety regulations are confined to the inspection of such devices on locomotives, so as to ensure that, if present, they are suitably located and in good working order (Safety Appliance Act, 45 USCA; 49 Code of Federal Regulation, 127, 234, 236, 428, 429).
 State regulations are oriented toward specifying the conditions of use of these devices and, for the most part, do not specify any maximum or minimum allowable noise level for them.
-A recent survey of the 48 contiguous States (reference APP G) has revealed the following:
+A recent survey of the 48 contiguous States (See Appendix B) has revealed the following:

 - 1. At least 43 States require that trains must sound warning signals when approaching public crossings. - 2.
 35 of these States specify some minimum distance from a public crossing at which a train approaching that crossing may sound a warning signal. - 3.
 3 States specify a maximum distance from a public crossing at which a train approaching that crossing may sound a warning signal. - 4.
-35 States specify that these warning signals must be sounded until the train reaches the crossing. - 5.
-3 States specify that these warning signals must be sounded until the train completely clears the crossing. - 6.
-16 States provide for exceptions to their regulations for trains operating in incorporated areas. - 7.
+35 States specify that these warning signals must be sounded until the train reaches the crossing.

+- 5. 3 States specify that these warming signals must be sounded until the train completely clears the crossing. - 16 States provide for exceptions to their regulations for trains operating in incorporated areas. - 7.
 At least two States provide for exceptions to their regulations for trains approaching public crossings that are equipped with satisfactory warning devices.

-Two frequently proposed solutions to eliminate the need for trains to sound warning devices when approaching public crossings are:
+Ewo frequently proposed solutions to eliminate the need for trains to sound warning devices onen approaching public crossings are:

-- 1. Eliminate all public grade level railroad crossings. - 2.
-Install active protection systems (e.g., flasher-gate combinations) at all public grade level railroad crossings.
+- 1. Eliminate all public grade level railroad crossings. - Install active protection systems (e.g., flasher-gate combinations) at all public grade level railroad crossings.